 In collaboration with current residents and faculty, this booklet has been refined to reflect the most up-to-date experiences and information available.
 A special thank you to Christopher Cosgrove, Jack Renehan, Justin Griffin and Anjan Kaushik, who were the coauthors of the original Student Handbook.
-Additionally, thank you Dan Hess and Jourdan Cancienne for the continued updates and input as well as Alyssa Althoff and Jeffrey Ruland (both of whom you will hopefully meet on your rotation).
+Additionally, thank you Dan Hess and Jourdan Cancienne for the continued updates and input as well as Alyssa Althoff and Vaib Tadepalli.
 Years of preparation, effort, and dedication have allowed us arrive at the most current version.